Cyborger1/mlm-upper-level-indicators/README.md

 For details about the mechanics of the upper level veins in the Motherlode Mine, please visit the [Old School Runescape Wiki](https://oldschool.runescape.wiki/w/Motherlode_Mine#Upper_level).

+## Known issues

+* The plugin currently works by detecting the second time a player performs a mining animation on a given tile.
+This means that:
+  * Mining two veins in a corner will cause the second vein to be marked on the first animation rather than the second.
+  * Mining a new vein for a single pay-dirt will not be marked.